tuomasth/Hugo_Ski_Game_English_Texts_13-10-2024/README.md

 Version 1.1 (2024-2025) - English texts, Finnish voice acting,
-Java skiing game - Hugo the Troll fan game,
-We do not own the Hugo franchise - support the official releases!
+Java skiing game - Hugo the Troll fan game, we do not own the Hugo franchise - support the official releases!

 Recommended Java Development Kit version: 23 or newer.